-WHEREAS, at its meeting on , the Planning Commission conducted a public hearing on the proposed Code Amendment and took the following actions regarding this ordinance:
+WHEREAS, at its meeting on October 25, 2011, the Planning Commission conducted a public hearing on the proposed Code Amendment and took the following actions regarding this ordinance:

 - a.
 Considered the facts and analysis, as presented in the staff report prepared for this ordinance; - b.
 Conducted a public hearing to obtain public testimony on the proposed ordinance; - c.
 In accordance with CEQA, recommended the City Council adopt a Negative Declaration for the proposed ordinance; - d.
-Recommended that the City Council adopt the proposed ordinance; and
+Recommended that the City Council adopt the proposed ordinance, with modifications to Section 21.21.60 B. Applicability, eliminating item (b). to not permit homeless shelters in the Uptown/Town Center Specific Plan in the T-3N, T-3F, T-4N and T-4F districts with approval of a Conditional Use Permit; and modifications to Section 21.21.60 B. Site Development Standards item (4) Parking, to require one parking space per five (5) beds per facility; and

-WHEREAS, at its meeting on , the City Council conducted a public hearing on the proposed Code Amendment and took the following actions regarding this ordinance:
+WHEREAS, at its meeting on November 15, 2011, the City Council conducted a public hearing on the proposed Code Amendment and took the following actions regarding this ordinance: